josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 The harms of AI aren't a standalone issue; as AI becomes a part of _other_ technologies, systems, and parts of society, it's exacerbating their existing problems, and accelerating damage already being done elsewhere.

 I have to believe scammers are enthusiastic about AI; there's likely never been a more helpful tool for fraud.
 Criminals and con artists have always been around, of course, but they've never had such powerful instruments at their disposal.
-After all, it's much easier to rob somebody's unsuspecting grandma when you can simply conjure a video of that person out of thin air, or perfectly imitate their voice on a phone call.<footnote>Not to perpetuate the stereotype; everybody is vulnerable, and even the youngest and most tech-savvy people I know have fallen victim to sophisticated scams.</footnote>
+After all, it's much easier to rob somebody's unsuspecting grandma when you can simply conjure a video of that person out of thin air, or perfectly imitate their voice on a phone call.<footnote>Not to perpetuate the stereotype; grandmas might be tech-savvy, young people might not be, but anyone can fall victim to scams.</footnote>

 But that's a relatively small scale of harms, aimed at individuals.
 The broader harms come from AI interacting with _systems_, like governments and their substructures.